Continuing Education Requirements for Court Appointed Special Advocates

 Additionally, it is a requirement as specified by the Judicial Council.

-Where: This requirement can be met through books, movies, television shows and on-line trainings as well as attending CASA of Terrebonne sponsored trainings.
+Where: This requirement can be met through books, movies, television shows, and online training as well as attending CASA of Terrebonne sponsored training.

 CLICK ON THE LINKS BELOW, REGISTER AND ATTEND THE TRAIN BELOW AND EARN CONTINUED EDUCATION CREDITS:

 Thursday * June 23, 2022 * 12 Noon - 1 PM (1 Credit Hour)